 When your parents travel halfway round the world to see you, they better be ready to try new things too!
-London is such an incredibly diverse city with so much amazing food, despite what some people say, so capitalize on that by eating all the stuff you wouldn’t normally get at home.
-For instance, I come from a small town in the San Gabriel Valley where good Indian food is hard to come by, whereas there’s so much of it here, so my parents made sure to chow down on curry a few times during their stay.
+London is such an incredibly diverse city with a ton of amazing food, despite what some people say, so capitalize on that by eating all the stuff you wouldn’t normally get at home.
+For instance, I come from a small town in the San Gabriel Valley where good Indian food is hard to come by, whereas it’s overly abundant here, so my parents made sure to chow down on curry a few times during their stay.
 We also got escargot (snails) – not exactly your typical Californian fare!

 DON’T: Just do touristy things